Conflict in the workplace is inevitable. No matter how friendly you may try to be, annoyances and

 Toby thinks Mike needs to focus on his results, not his process.

-generational differences, according to the Society for Human Resource Management.
+generational differences.
 Learn how members of different generations think

 and act, and how to capitalize on their behavioral styles.